 - Owes no prior debt to the Housing Authority or any other Federally Subsidized Housing Program

-- No record of criminal activity or criminal activity involving drugs or drug-related activity within seven (7) years of the disposition date of the charge.
+- No record of criminal activity or criminal activity with a disposition of guilty involving drugs or drug-related activity within seven (7) years of the disposition date of the charge.

 - Has not been evicted from any assisted housing in the past 3 years.

 - Refer to Admissions and Continued Occupancy Policy for other terms of denial.

 Items to bring with you when you apply:

 - Birth certificates for all family members